Venezuelan military ranks: Commander in chief

 Hugo Chávez left the Army as a lieutenant colonel in 1992, but when he became president he adopted the uniform of "Commander in Chief", with distinctive shoulder badge and sleeve and epaulet insignia and carried a saber similar to Simon Bolivar's in military events.
 During the Nicolas Maduro administration however, the rank insignia and epaulet (as well as the saber) were not worn by him during major military events, instead preferring to wear civilian dress or suits during formal events (with the national flag sash and the presidential medal).
 He wore a version of the "Commander in Chief" uniform for the first time on February 19, 2020, during a meeting with senior military leaders.

 This rank holds the direct operational control and command over all armed forces, and is held while he is in the presidential office.

 The position is a copy of the one used by Fidel Castro in Cuba, and the design of the shoulder patch are very similar, but not in the shoulder board and epaulet on the dress uniform since Venezuelan military ranks are inspired by German (especially Prussian) military influence, and thus is similar to a Marshal of the German Democratic Republic but with a dark red star inside.

-Officer ranks
+Commissioned officer ranks

-The following are the rank insignia for commissioned officers for the army, navy and air force respectively.
-The Venezuelan National Guard uses the Army rank system while the militia uses the rank system according to their function (ground, naval, or air).
+The rank insignia of commissioned officers.